LordNinth/Portfolio/Node/routing.md

 Note: incoming request have query string and request body.

+3: app.get have .send and .render methods. sendFile() function in Express. js is mainly used to send the file at the given path whereas the render() function is used to render a view and send the HTML string to the client as a response

 app.use: is a middleware that gets used on every single request

 syntax to parse incoming request body with urlencoded payloads: